YEAR FOUR

 PEOPLE

-• Growing use of Carbon Academy to share best practice and be a focal point for learning activities both within Scottish Water and across our supply chain.
+• Grew our use of Carbon Academy to share best practice and be a focal point for learning activities both within Scottish Water and across our supply chain.

-• Engaging leadership in our delivery partners to focus on driving behaviour change to deliver net zero.
+• Engaged our delivery partner leaders to focus on driving behaviour change to deliver net zero.

 CUSTOMERS AND COMMUNITIES